 - Be incorporated in the state of Michigan, located in and primarily serving the city of Detroit: - Have at least two years of operational history; - Have an IRS 501(c)(3) designation or operate under a college or university; and - Be able to provide an independently prepared audit for the most recently completed fiscal year that follows Generally Accepted Accounting Principles or Government Audit Standards.
 Organizations with annual budgets of \$250,000 or less may provide a qualified financial review or IRS Form 990 for the most recently completed fiscal year in place of the audit.

 The lead applicant may not be:

 - An elementary or secondary school,

-- A religious organization,
+- A religious congregation (however faith-based organizations such as faith-based community development organizations may apply),

 - A for-profit organization,

 - An individual

 The Application

 Overview of process